graphprotocol/graph-tooling/README.md

 As of today, the command line interface consists of two commands:

-- `graph codegen` — generates TypeScript code for smart contract ABIs used in The Graph data sources.
+- `graph codegen` — generates TypeScript code for smart contract ABIs used in packages.
-- `graph build` — compiles The Graph data sources to WebAssembly and deploys them to IPFS.
+- `graph build` — compiles packages to WebAssembly and deploys them to IPFS.

 ## How It Works

-`graph` takes a `data-source.yaml` data source definition
+`graph` takes a `package.yaml` package manifest with

-- with references
-  to a GraphQL schema,
+- references to a GraphQL schema,
 - smart contract ABIs, and
-- data source mappings written in TypeScript/AssemblyScript,
+- mappings written in TypeScript/AssemblyScript,

-compiles the mappings to WebAssmebly and deploys a ready-to-use version of the data source to IPFS (or a local directory for debugging).
+compiles the mappings to WebAssmebly and deploys a ready-to-use version of the package to IPFS or a local directory for debugging.

 ## Usage

-Data sources for The Graph are set up just like any other TypeScript project.
+Packages for The Graph are set up just like any other TypeScript project.
 It is recommended to install `graph-cli` as a local dependency via `package.json` and use `npm` scripts for code generation and building.

 An example of this can be found in the [Decentraland repository](https://github.com/graphprotocol/decentraland/).

-1. Create a project for the data source with a `package.json` etc.
+1. Create a project for the package with a `package.json` etc.
-2. Add a `data-source.yaml` definition with a GraphQL schema etc.
+2. Add a `package.yaml` package manifest with a GraphQL schema etc.
 3. Add `graph-cli` as a local dependency with one of
     ```bash
-    npm install --save-dev graph-cli
+    npm install --save-dev graph-cli # NPM
-    yarn add --dev graph-cli
+    yarn add --dev graph-cli         # Yarn
     ```
 4. Add the following `tsconfig.json`:
     ```json